iusztinpaul/energy-forecasting/training-pipeline/README.md

 # Training Pipeline

-Check out this [Medium article](https://medium.com/towards-data-science/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) for more details about this module.
+Check out [Lesson 2](https://medium.com/towards-data-science/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) on Medium to better understand how we built the training pipeline.

 ## Install for Development